jerogarcia/_GOW2X_DAO/README.md

 Paper for the creation GOW2X's DAO

+We want to help #XangingtheWorld and BlockChain can help us

 We are making the paper for GOW2X DAO open for everybody to be able to contribute with their ideas

 Suit free to make sujestions